alethena/Alethena-Shares-Token/README.md

 # Instruction-Token
 This is the Instruction-Token, an ERC20 token intended to make shares tradeable on the blockchain.
+It is based on the open-zeppelin library.

 -----------------------------------------------------------------------------------------------
 TRUFFLE/GANACHE

-Try the following commands in your terminal
+For testing purposes, try the following commands in your terminal

 truffle compile
 truffle migrate